 - Gastrointestinal problems such as stomach cramps, bloating, etc. can have a negative impact on your performance.

-As a general rule, aim for about 200 calories (50 grams) per hour as a starting point, +- 50-100 calories pending your size.
-Common sources of easily digestible carbohydrate are bars, gels, chews, and drinks (Gatorade).
+As a general rule, aim for about 200 calories (50 grams) per hour as a starting point.
+Common sources of easily digestible carbohydrate to consume while racing includes bars, gels, chews, and drinks (Gatorade).
 What you use is a matter of personal preferences.
-Of course the best way to determine it is in training.
-I find that race intensity makes it more difficult chew solids.
-I also like “eating” so combine bars, gels and liquid calories.
+Of course, the best way to determine it is in training.
+I find that race intensity makes it more difficult to chew solids.
+I also like “eating” so combine bars, gels, real food, and liquid calories.
 I like options!

 - 1 bars + water and each 1/2 bar / 30 minutes drinking 20-30 ounces of water within the hour

 - 2 gels + water